 - The individual needs only periodic nursing assistance, monitoring, or treatment which can be provided outside a nursing facility.

 - The individual is able to comply with routine physical and medical care.

-- An individual with a developmental disability shall be determined (based upon the clinical judgment of the PAS agency) to need a nursing facility level of care if the availability of nursing assessment, monitoring, intervention, and supervision of his or her condition and needs is required on a 24-hour basis.
+- An individual with a developmental disability shall be determined (based upon the clinical judgment of the ISC agency) to need a nursing facility level of care if the availability of nursing assessment, monitoring, intervention, and supervision of his or her condition and needs is required on a 24-hour basis.
 Indicators of the need for nursing facility level of care are any of the following: